ShreyaDeexit/ChatBot-LLM/README.md

 # ChatBot-Assignment

 An application which answers all your questions.
+Developed using NextJS , Typescript and GPT 3.5 API

 ## Steps to run this application on your local
 1. git clone the repository